SAKryukov/remoting-dotnet/article/article.md

 * This framework represents a pure dumb client-server system and the [pull technology](https://en.wikipedia.org/wiki/Pull_technology): there are no callbacks and no [server push](https://en.wikipedia.org/wiki/Push_technology).
 * Therefore, it does not support .NET events
 * The parameters of the contract interface methods [cannot](#code-validate-interface-parameter-types) be `out` or `ref` parameters.
-* The parameter types are treated as pure data types; in particular, they cannot be types, delegate instances, lambda expressions and the like; in other words, all the parameters and return objects should be serializable via the `DataContract`.
+* The parameter types are treated as pure data types; in particular, they cannot be `System.Types` objects, delegate instances, lambda expressions, and the like; in other words, all the parameters and return objects should be serializable via the `DataContract`.

 ## Conclusion

 Even though I've started to work at similar architectures years ago, the code presented here is still highly experimental.

-I would be much grateful for any kinds of feedback, and especially for criticism.
+I would be much grateful for any kind of feedback, and especially for criticism.